oliiviaxu/satellite-image-processing/README.md

-# SURFDeltaX
+# Processing satellite imagery and Bathymetry Data Correction
-SURFDeltaX is an open-source repository of pre-processing tools for data assimilation into coastal evolution models.
+This is an open-source repository of pre-processing tools for data assimilation into coastal evolution models.
 This toolkit is comprised of two core functionalities: Automatic cross sectional data extraction from remote sensing data and Bathymetry Data Correction.

 Numerical models of land-building processes require a custom mesh describing the topography and hydrodynamics of wetland environments, and this codebase provides a framework for enhancing the accuracy of the input data (shapefiles) needed for computational mesh generation.